 Since coming to the Senate in 2007, Senator Casey has supported a variety of measures to pressure Iran to respect international nuclear regulations and human rights.
 The Iranian regime’s efforts to develop and possess a nuclear weapon present a grave threat to the United States and our allies.
 In order to protect our national security interests, the United States must work with the international community to apply pressure on the Iranian regime.

-Senator Casey is also deeply concerned about the Iranian regime’s ongoing human rights abuses, and has been outspoken about the need for increased U.S. and international attention to this issue.
-Senator Casey cosponsored S. Res.
-75, condemning the Government of Iran for its state-sponsored persecution of its Baha'i minority and its continued violation of the International Covenants on Human Rights.
+Senator Casey is also deeply concerned about the Iranian regime’s ongoing human rights abuses and has been outspoken about the need for increased U.S. and international attention to this issue.
+In 2018, Senator Casey cosponsored S. Res.
+368, supporting the right of all Iranian citizens to have their voices heard during the 2017 anti-regime protests.